Environmental Research in the Petroleum Refining and Petrochemical Industries: Projects

 We developed and implemented a detailed information collection request (ICR) to gather additional information from petroleum refineries regarding their processes, controls, and emissions to support a comprehensive risk and technology review for the petroleum refining sector.
 Part of this ICR included the development of a detailed emissions inventory that was used in conjunction with dispersion modeling to project the human and ecological exposure and risk associated with emissions of specific hazardous air pollutants (HAP) on a source-specific basis.
 We identified advances in technology and practices for reducing emissions of HAP from a variety of emission sources including equipment leaks, storage vessels, wastewater collection and treatment, fluid catalytic cracking units, catalytic reforming units, delayed coking units, sulfur recovery plants, flares, and miscellaneous process vents.
 These control techniques were evaluated in terms of costs and effectiveness in reducing emissions as well as reducing risk associated with these emissions.

 Advancements in ambient monitoring techniques were identified as a potential means to improve compliance assurance.
 We identified passive diffusive tube monitoring as a cost-effective means to monitor ambient concentrations around a petroleum refinery or petrochemical complex.
 We prepared a monitor placement and sampling guideline that was used to in the development of a draft EPA method for diffusive tube monitoring.
 We also supported regulatory development efforts by preparing technical support documents and a proposal package to amend these NESHAP.
-Upon proposal, RTI will provide additional regulatory support to address public comments and develop a final promulgation package to amend these NESHAP.
+RTI is currently providing regulatory support to address public comments and develop a final promulgation package to amend these NESHAP.

 USEPA Office of Air Quality Planning and Standards